 - Have received or downloaded this PDS, the Company Client Agreement and the FSG and read and have understood them.

-easyMarkets provides online trading platforms, enabling clients to trade in derivatives and foreign exchange rates over the internet.
-This facility provides clients with direct access to our system to enable them to buy and sell currency rates to protect themselves against adverse market swings.
+easyMarkets provides online trading platforms that enables clients to trade in derivatives and foreign exchange rates over the internet.
+This facility provides clients with direct access to our system to enable them to buy and sell rates to protect themselves against adverse market swings.

 easyMarkets also offers clients a way of managing volatility by using stop loss orders that enable clients to protect themselves against adverse market swings yet secure enhanced market rates when offered.
 Clients can reduce downside risk by the use of stop loss orders if the exchange rate reaches a particular level.
 In addition, clients may also use limit orders which allow clients the opportunity to benefit from favourable upside market movements.

 By agreeing to a rate now for a time in the future you will determine the exact cost of that product, thereby giving certainty over the flow of funds.
 Any profit (or loss) you make using the easyMarkets product would be offset against the higher (or lower) price you physically have to pay for the foreign currency or commodity.